Which city is cheaper, Chattanooga or Columbia?

 These are the overall average travel costs for the two destinations.

 The average daily cost (per person) in Columbia is $0.00, while the average daily cost in Chattanooga is $145.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Columbia and Chattanooga in more detail.
+What follows is a categorical breakdown of travel costs for Columbia and Chattanooga in more detail.

 Also, here are some specific examples of food and dining related activities in Chattanooga.